Did QB Hendon Hooker Have Has "Heisman Moment" Too Early in Win vs. Alabama? - CLNS Media

 But did he have his “Heisman Moment” too early?

-Tennessee plays UT Martin this weekend before playing #19 Kentucky and #1 Georgia is back-to-back weeks.
+Tennessee plays UT Martin this weekend before playing #19 Kentucky and #1 Georgia in back-to-back weeks.
 If they can get past Georgia – Hooker should, in theory, have a second Heisman moment and be the clear front runner for the award at that point.

 However, I have a hard time believing this is going to happen.
 Hooker and the Vols are awesome, but the Bulldogs are legit.
 The Bama game might have been a one-hit wonder for this team.